JAForbes/swarm-test/notes.md

+Other than whining, I should say, I managed to mess around with overlay, host, bridge networks a bit and I could ping a running nginx container from the public internet no problem.

+I think by default the swarm network is meant to be reachable by the host, but again, maybe its some version thing.

+Apparently there is a new docker-compose cli, `docker compose`.  it is a plugin for the main docker cli, and it is written in go.
+Maybe there is more love there...

+I think I can specify host networking in the docker-compose yml, but I think that is also wrong.

+---

+I had to jump on a different machine because my ISP was being an ISP.
+And immediately I hit new CLI issues.

+I think its pretty clear when using docker in production you need to pin your versions.
+It's so easy to break a deploy script by being on the wrong point release.
+Which is a sad state of affairs.
+The amount of time I've wasted on silly bugs with open tickets.

+Also things like the snap repository not having permission to use remote docker hosts but instead of sayin that, there's just a cryptic error... it feels like a script you or I would write, not a tool used by thousands of companies.

+It is great tech, but the surface level stuff is flaky.

+---

 Its probably something really obvious, but I cannot curl the running service.
 I haven't ruled out anything really yet though.

 A lot of the examples are using `docker service create`, whereas I've been using `docker stack deploy` and `docker-compose push` etc.